Get

 The 3 Low Drooling Dog Breeds

 While the Cane Corso is known as a heavy drooling dog, several breeds are known for the opposite.
-These can make good pets for those with allergies or those that don’t want to be cleaning up dog drool from the sofa.
+These can make good pets for those with allergies or those who don’t want to be cleaning up dog drool from the sofa.

 1. Greyhound